 Once the Raymond mill has been moved to Dawson Creek, additional processing equipment can be installed at Stettler to process the 0.15mm rock phosphate railed from Dawson Creek into other phosphate products.
 With this machinery in place at Stettler, the Company could provide ground rock phosphate for sale to farmers in the local area and other fertiliser processing companies, and also a more conventional fertiliser N-P-K mix.

-There is potential for a separate processing facility at Fernie however this is not addressed in this Scoping Study.
+As well, rock phosphate from Fernie could be transported for processing at Stettler under an expanded Bulk Sample Permit or Small Scale Mining Permit.
+There is also the potential for a separate processing facility to be constructed at Fernie however this is not addressed in this Scoping Study.
+There is also the potential for the Company to supply Fernie rock phosphate to other organic fertiliser facilities in northern Montana and Washington State.